 In non-confined riverine systems, the width of the valley across which the system can migrate without encountering a hillside, terrace, or other feature that is likely to prevent further migration is at least twice the average bankfull width of the channel.
-Non-confined riverine systems typically occur on alluvial fans and plains, deltas in lakes, and along broad valleys.
+Non-confined riverine systems typically occur on alluvial fans and plains, in low gradient landscapes, and along broad valleys.